nadavcohe/SF_crime/README.md

   s_data$Category=plyr::mapvalues(x =s_data$Category,from = c("KIDNAPPING","FAMILY OFFENSES") , to =  rep("FAMILY RELATED",2))
   s_data$Category=plyr::mapvalues(x =s_data$Category,from = c("BRIBERY","FRAUD","GAMBLING"), to = rep("WHITE COLLAR",3))
 ```
-In total, I merged 37 categories into 13:
+In total, 37 categories were merged into 13 distinctive ones:
 WHITE COLLAR, WARRANTS, THEFT, DRUG/NARCOTIC, ALCOHOL RELATED, SEX, NON-CRIMINAL, ROBBERY, ASSAULT, TRESPASS, VANDALISM, WEAPON LAWS, FAMILY RELATED.

-After changes were made the categories are now more robust and distinguished.
+This has resulted with a more robust and distinguished definition of crimes.
 ![](/fig/Cat.png)

-I would suggest SF police rethink the defined crime categories since categories containing few incidents are not easily modelled.
+I would suggest SF police rethink the defined crime categories since categories containing few incidents are not easily modelled, and those crimes can be expressed in the subcategory variable.

-PdDistrict:
+**PdDistrict:**
 There are 10 police stations in SF:
 ![](/fig/policeOnMap.png)
 some are more active then others: